Friday 18th September 2020

-There’s a short footpath from the Weavers’ Way completely crossing point to the actual platform itself which is characteristically made safe by guard rails on both sides – even though the crossing point is completely open.
+There’s a short footpath from the Weavers’ Way crossing point to the actual platform itself is characteristically made safe by guard rails on both sides – even though the crossing point is completely open.

 A helpful direction sign lets you know which way the trains are travelling; and comes into its own on a Sunday when there’s a two-hourly service in both directions from the station – Sundays are a busy day for bird watchers and walkers.